 The good news is there are lenders that may approve a self-employed mortgage with 2 years accounts.
-Some lenders will even approve a self-employed mortgage with one year’s accounts!
-High street lenders are likely to decline self-employed applicants who can’t show at least three years trading history.Enquire Now
+Some lenders will even approve a self-employed mortgage with one year’s accounts.
+High street lenders are likely to decline self-employed applicants who can’t show at least three years of trading history.Enquire Now

 How can I get a mortgage with 2 years accounts?

 You will more than likely need a specialist lender if you have accounts for only two years.
 This is because high street lenders generally require accounts for three years.
 High street lenders are also a lot more restricted in what they can approve.
 If you find yourself in this situation, then please read the below.

 Specialist self-employed lenders

 If you need a self-employed mortgage with 2 years accounts, then you’ll most likely need a specialist lender.
 This is because specialist lenders offer a lot more flexibility in tricky situations such as when you only have two years accounts.

 We’re constantly speaking to applicants who have been declined by other brokers and their own banks, simply because they don’t have 3 years accounts.
 It can be quite frustrating, especially when you’ve seen a property and need to take immediate action.
 This often tends to happen to borrowers who have been misinformed regarding mortgages.